tlienart/JuDocExample/src/index.md

 This dictionary of variables is accessed locally by pages through `@def varname = value` and globally through the `config.md` page via the same syntax.

 There's a few other such functions of the form `{{fname p₁ p₂}}` as well as support for conditional blocks.
 If you wander through the `src/_html_parts/` folder and its content, you should be able to see those in action.

+## Including scripts

+In order to include the content of a script you can use the `\input` command specifying which language it should be tagged as:

+\input{julia}{scripts/script1.jl}

+these scripts can be run in such a way that their output is also saved to file, see `scripts/generate_results.jl` and you can then also input the results:

+\input{}{scripts/output/script1_res.txt}

+which is convenient if you're presenting code.
+The `generate_results.jl` file also makes sure that all the code on your website works and that all results match the code which makes maintenance easy.